 We hope this Beijing itinerary will help you to explore the popular attractions spread throughout the city, find a great place to stay, and to discover everything that Beijing has to offer!

 This sprawling city has something for everyone.
 Find peace in Beijing’s artful landscapes, tune into your spiritual side at the city’s temples, and savor the flavors of authentic Chinese food!
 With this itinerary, you’ll experience the very best of Beijing!
 Once you’ve planned your trip, it’s time to pack your bags!
-Be sure not to leave any essentials behind by referencing our China packing list.
+Be sure not to leave any essentials behind by China packing list.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.